Joseph Jenkins Roberts: Foreign relations

 Roberts spent the first year of his presidency attempting to attain recognition from the United States, where it was opposed mainly by southern congressmen, as well as several European nations with neighboring colonies.
 In 1848 he traveled to Europe to meet Queen Victoria and other heads of state.
 The UK was the first country to recognize Liberia as an independent country, followed by France in 1848 or 1852 (accounts differ).
-In 1849, the German cities of Hamburg, Bremen and Lübeck recognized the new nation, as did Kingdom of Portugal, Empire of Brazil, the Kingdom of Sardinia, and the Austrian Empire.
+In 1849, the German cities of Hamburg, Bremen and Lübeck recognized the new nation, as did the Kingdom of Portugal, the Empire of Brazil, the Kingdom of Sardinia, and the Austrian Empire.
 Norway and Sweden did so in either 1849 or 1863, Haiti in either 1849 or 1864, Denmark in either 1849 or 1869 (accounts differ).

 The United States withheld recognition until February 5, 1862, during the presidency of Abraham Lincoln.
 Reportedly, the government had reservations over the political and social statuses of black diplomats in Washington, D.C.
 Soon after the recognition of Liberia's independence, slavery was abolished in Washington, D.C.